weimeilin79/katacoda-scenarios/kamel101/step3.md

 The `Routing.java` file shows how to inject properties into the routes via property placeholders and also the usage of the `@PropertyInject` annotation.
 The routes use two configuration properties named `items` and `priority-marker` that should be provided using an external file such as the `routing.properties`

 Go to the text editor on the right, under the folder /root/camel-basic.
-Right click on the directory and choose new -> file and name it `routing.properties`
+Right click on the directory and choose New -> File and name it `routing.properties`

 <pre class="file" data-filename="routing.properties" data-target="replace">
 # List of items for random generation